-- We will review your request and then submit it to University Counsel and the Vice President of University Relations for review and approval of the trademark.
+- We will review your request and then submit it to the Vice President of Finance and Budget and the Vice President of University Relations for review and approval of the trademark.

 Note: Approval to use the university’s brand does not constitute approval to use the brand again, including on renewals, without seeking additional approval.